• Menu

 1. GETTING TO BHUTAN

-Q. Do I book my plane tickets to Bhutan?
+Q. Can I book my own flights into Bhutan?

-We suggest you arrive early and stay overnight in Bangkok in the event of flight delays as the flight to Paro leaves early (7:30 a.m. on March 31st).
+We suggest you arrive early and stay overnight in Bangkok in the event of flight delays as the flight to Paro usually leaves quite early (sometimes as early as 5 AM).
 We can suggest hotels in downtown Bangkok or near the airport.

 Q. When I arrive in Bangkok before the tour, what’s the best way to get a taxi?